lucianomap/movie-watchlist/README.md

 4. Configure the environment variables:

 Rename the `.env.example` file to `.env`.
-Edit the `.env` file with the appropriate configuration (e.g., PostgreSQL connection settings).
+Edit the `.env` file with the appropriate configuration (e.g.: PostgreSQL connection settings).

 5. Run the application: